Constructive dismissal is a type of unfair dismissal where the employee feels forced to resign, rather than being dismissed.

 How much could you get in compensation for a constructive dismissal claim depends upon the exact circumstances, but compensation for successful constructive dismissal claims is worked out in the same way as compensation for unfair dismissal claims.

 It is essentially the amount of money you lost because you were out of work after you had to leave your job.
-There is now a cap of one year’s salary, or £80,000 – whichever is lower.
+There is now (as at April 2020) a cap of one year’s salary, or £88,519 – whichever is lower.

 You will need to provide detailed records of your efforts to find a job since leaving your role.
 Read our article on how much you should get to get further insight into this area and try our calculator.